caocscar/workshops/pyspark sparksql/pyspark.md

 You can check the current version of Spark using `SparkContext.version` or `sc.version` OR if you are outside of the PySpark interactive shell `spark-shell --version`.

 ## Running PySpark as a Script
-If you don't run PySpark through the interactive shell but rather as a python script.
+If you don't run PySpark through the interactive shell but rather as a Python script.
 You will need some additional code at the top of your script.

-The first thing you must do is create a `SparkContext` object.
+The first thing you must do is create a `SparkContext()` object.
 This tells Spark how to access a cluster. `SparkConf()` is where you can set the configuration for your Spark application.

 To get to the same starting point as the interactive shell, you need to start with these additional lines.
 ```python